UT-Covid/episimlab/paper.md

 Under the hood, Episimlab leverages concurrency in `xarray-simlab`, dataset chunking in `Dask`, and accelerated matrix math in `xarray`, so models are performant even when using large input datasets.
 The standardized structure of models and processes simplifies code sharing, therby promoting collaborative development within and between disease modeling teams.

-## Dependencies
+# Dependencies

 xarray xarray-simlab dask networkx matplotlib

-## Related Packages
+# Related Packages

-### epydemic
+## epydemic

 `epydemic` is a Python package that provides a common framework for building models of epidemic processes [@epydemic].
 It supports simulations that are discrete-time synchronous or continuous-time stochastic (Gillespie).
 Like Episimlab, it supports a generic model for compartmental disease, allowing for flexibitlity in the compartmental model structure.
 In addition, it ships with several basic compartmental models such as SIR, SIS, and SEIR.

-### EoN (Epidemics on Networks)
+## EoN (Epidemics on Networks)

 Epidemics on Networks (EoN) is a Python package that simulates disease dynamics for SIR and SIS models [@Miller2019].
 The package includes numerical solutions for 20 different differential equation models, and supports complex contagions using the Gillespie algorithm [@gillespie].

-### Eir
+## Eir

 `Eir` is a Python package that simulates epidemics using compartmental models.
 It includes 4 distinct models with different mobility dynamics [@Jacob2021].
 In additon, it provides utilities for inspecting transmission chains, analyzing state histories, and visualizing simulation results.

-### GLEaMviz
+## GLEaMviz

 _WIP_

-## Acknowledgements
+# Acknowledgements

-We would like to thank the UT Austin COVID-19 Modeling Consortium for collaborative support.
-In particular, we acknowledge Dr. Lauren Ancel Meyers and her team for their guidance throughout development of Episimlab.
+We would like to thank the UT Austin COVID-19 Modeling Consortium for their collaborative support.
+In particular, we acknowledge Dr. Lauren Ancel Meyers and her team for their guidance throughout the development process.

-Development of Episimlab was supported by CDC Contract 75D-301-19-C-05930 and NIH Grant 3R01AI151176-01S1.
+This work is supported by CDC Contract 75D-301-19-C-05930 and NIH Grant 3R01AI151176-01S1.

 # References